 - Schedule your baby’s first dental check-up before the age of one year or within six months of the first tooth eruption.

 By the age of two years, you may brush your baby’s teeth with a pea-sized quantity of fluoride toothpaste.
 By this time, your child will also learn to spit out the toothpaste and rinse his/her mouth.
 Ensure that your child does not swallow the toothpaste.
 Begin flossing once your baby’s teeth touch each other.
 Continue to visit the dentist regularly.
 Inform the dentist if your child continues to suck a pacifier or thumb beyond the age of three.

 What food habits can my baby have for good oral health?

-Tooth decay develops when sugars in food left on the baby’s teeth are converted to acids by bacteria in the mouth.
+Tooth decay develops when sugars in food left on the baby’s teeth are converted into acids by bacteria in the mouth.
 These acids eat away the tooth enamel and cause decay.
-Here are a few food habits to keep your child’s teeth healthy:
+Here are a few food habits to adopt while caring for your baby's teeth: